Why do we have a Hilton PS School Board?

 School Board Members

-Meeting documents will be made available once confirmed.
+Meeting documents will be made available on request.

 The Annual School Board Open Meeting will be held in Term 4.
 All welcome.